-However, we shall be open for browsing from Friday 4th September.
-Customers will be asked to sanitise their hands and wear a face covering when coming into the library and we shall need to record names and telephone numbers for Track & Trace.
-For now, customers are asked to limit their visit to 20 minutes so that everyone has a chance to browse.
+We are open for browsing from Tuesday 13th April.
+Customers will be asked to sanitise their hands and wear a face covering when coming into the library and limit their visit to 20 minutes maximum.

 All returned books are being quarantined before going back on the shelves and numbers allowed into the library at any one time will be restricted to ensure that social distancing can be maintained.